Top Gear Race to the North: Filming and broadcast

+After the episode was shown, BBC Two would Broadcast a documentary titled James May on the Moon in which May Celebrates the 40th anniversary of Apollo 11.

 Authenticity

 For various reasons, it was not possible to run a historically accurate recreation of how the race would have gone in 1949.
 Instead, according to Graeme Bunker, the race was "done just for fun and entertainment".
 A major restriction was Tornado's maximum speed limit of 75 mph, set as a condition of its current main line certification (although the A1 Trust was planning to have Tornado certified to a higher speed over time).
 The 'Flyers' of the 1950s would have gone on to speeds of 90 mph and beyond.
-A further difficulty was due to water troughs having been removed from the rail network, meaning it was not possible to achieve the post-war steam timings of six and a half hours.
+A further difficulty was due to water troughs having been removed from the rail network, meaning it was not possible to achieve the postwar steam timings of six and a half hours.
 According to Steam Railway magazine, if Tornado had been able to use troughs, the train would have won the race easily.
 On the plus side for the car and bike, they had the speed advantage of not having to travel through towns and villages exactly as the old Great North Road would have, but instead benefitted from the use of modern bypasses, and the faster A1(M) sections of the A1, where it has been upgraded to motorway standards.
 However, speed restrictions outside built-up areas were only introduced in Britain in 1965, so in 1949, neither the car nor motorbike would have been subject to any speed restrictions for most of the journey.